 7) "Stretching prevents injuries."

 IT DEPENDS.
-For this statement, it is more a matter of clarification than a myth.
-In my opinion, this issue was best explained by Erik Witvrouw and colleagues at Ghent University in Belgium.
+For this statement, it's more a matter of clarification than a myth.
+In my opinion, this issue was best explained by Erik Witvrouw, PhD, and colleagues at Ghent University in Belgium.
 They believe that whether or not stretching prevents injuries depends on the sport or activity.
 For sports that provide limited "shock" to the muscle-tendon unit (eg., cycling, rollerblading, swimming, etc.), stretching prior to these activities probably does little to prevent injuries.
-However, for sports that stress the skeleton a lot more (eg., basketball, football, rugby, soccer, tennis, volleyball, or any activity that involves lots of jumping and/or change-in-direction running), then, stretching does seem to help prevent injuries (Witvrouw E, et al. 2004).
+However, for sports that stress the muscle-tendon unit a lot more (eg., basketball, football, rugby, soccer, tennis, volleyball, or any activity that involves lots of jumping and/or change-in-direction running), then, stretching does seem to help prevent injuries (Witvrouw E, et al. 2004).

 FOR MORE INFORMATION

 Brooks GA, Bruaner KE, Cassens RG.
 Glycogen synthesis and metabolism of lactic acid after exercise.
 Am J Physiol 1973;224:1162-1166.
 Abstract